piyuxx/XenonStck/README.md

 Step 5: localhost:5000
 Finally, type “localhost:5000” in your browser, type the following code to access your project dashboard.

-project is working....
-i try to connect with heroku but haven't enough time

 ![Screenshot (111)](https://user-images.githubusercontent.com/116199827/196867493-15e8cf89-6796-4d71-b3e8-f25b098159d6.png)